 The follow up to Live Well’s closure: Open Mortgage takes action

-In the weeks following Live Well’s closing, another reverse mortgage lender took action to provide somewhat of a silver lining for the company.
+In the weeks following Live Well’s closing, another reverse mortgage lender took action to provide a somewhat silver lining for the company.
 Open Mortgage announced in late May that it would be hiring roughly 50 former Live Well employees to work for the Austin, Texas-based company.

-It’s also important to note that any borrowers who took out reverse mortgages with Live Well should not be impacted by the change.
-Those borrowers with existing loans should have continued service from their servicer.
+It’s also important to note that the change should not impact any borrowers who took out reverse mortgages with Live Well.
+Borrowers with existing loans should continue to receive service from their servicer.